afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 - Monitor process activity using strace or lsof.

 #### 75. SSH connection troubleshooting.
+**Answer.
+SSH Connection Troubleshooting:**

+- Check Network Connectivity:
+- Verify if the server is reachable.
+- Ensure the SSH service is running on the server.
+- Confirm that firewalls allow SSH traffic.
+- Use correct username and password/key.
+- Verify SSH server configuration.
+- Ensure correct permissions for SSH keys.
+- Check server logs for SSH errors.
+- Verify SSH is running on the correct port (default is 22).
+- Ensure client and server have compatible SSH versions.
+- Try connecting from a different SSH client.
+- Use -v or -vv with ssh for detailed debugging output.

 #### 76. Use of Traceroute & Nslookup command.
 **Answer.
 Traceroute Command:**